 Text Classifier — The basic building blocks

-Sentiment is the most common text classification tool that analyses an incoming message and tells whether the underlying sentiment is positive, negative our neutral.
+Sentiment analysis is the most common text classification tool that analyses an incoming message and tells whether the underlying sentiment is positive, negative or neutral.
 You can input a sentence of your choice and gauge the underlying sentiment by playing with the demo here.

 Intent analysis steps up the game by analyzing the user’s intention behind a message and identifying whether it relates an opinion, news, marketing, complaint, suggestion, appreciation or query.

 Contextual Semantic Search(CSS)

 Now, this is where things get really interesting.
 To derive actionable insights, it is important to understand what aspect of the brand is a user discussing about.
 For example, Amazon would want to segregate messages that related to late deliveries, billing issues, promotion related queries, product reviews etc. But how can one do that?